-Want a break from beer?
-There are plenty of wines to choose from, as well as hand-crafted cocktails.
-Or take a different break and walk two blocks uphill on 16th until you see a 30-foot-high milk can.
+After crossing the bridge, you've entered LoHi, one of Denver's hippest and fastest-growing neighborhoods.
+Before you reach your next destination, stop on 16th Street when you see a 30-foot-high milk can.
 This is the legendary Little Man Ice Cream, where they produce hand-made, small-batch ice cream, created with some of the finest local ingredients.
 Relax with a triple scoop (we're partial to the Salted Oreo) in their outdoor ice cream garden.
 For those poor souls who have trouble with milk?
 They sell a Lactaid pill for 50 cents!

-DIRECTIONS: Return to the Light Rail station the same way you came.
+Directions to next stop: Return to the Light Rail station the same way you came.
 From here, you can catch the free shuttle to anywhere on the 16th Street Mall.

-Take a tour of the bucolic new Breckenridge Brewery facility in Littleton.
+Take a tour of the bucolic Breckenridge Brewery facility in Littleton.
 You'll walk through the whole brewing process and see from start to finish how Breck Brew gets the beer to your bottle.
 Everything from the 100-barrel brewhouse, to the fermentation hall, to the bottling line...and all with a complimentary beer in your hand!
 You'll taste and talk about the company's different beers and how they're made.
 Tours cost $3 and begin and end in the tasting room.
 We recommend grabbing a meal at the excellent Farm House Restaurant while you're there.

 One of Boulder's most beloved brewers, Avery Brewing Company is rapidly making headway on the national beer scene.
 Last year the company moved into a new $27 million "dream brewery" in north Boulder, upping both their brewing capacity and tap room seating.